 أهلا و سهلا

-As a kid, whenever people asked me what I wanted to be when I grow up, my reply was not to be a doctor or a lawyer or an engineer but to be able to understand every language spoken in the world !
-Well so much for childhood dreams since there was no library or even a language book available to me and more importantly, no Anatole France around for encouragement (Nine tenth of education is encouragement !).
+As a kid, whenever I was asked about what I wanted to be when I grow up, my reply was not to be a doctor or a lawyer or an engineer or a pilot or a professor but to be able to understand every language spoken in the world !
+Well so much for childhood dreams since there was no library in my mountain village or even a decent language book and more importantly, no Anatole France around for encouragement (Nine tenth of education is encouragement !).

-Today, however (Al hamdu lillah!), I am thrilled to be able to read, write, speak and listen to at least eight languages on a daily basis.
-My enthusiastic interest for languages had driven me to study Spanish and get a Graduate degree in Spanish Letters and Arts, learn Bertolt Brecht’s language on my own, and as of late, start working on the learning of seven other languages.
+My enthusiastic interest for world cultures along with my endless passion for foreign languages had driven me to initially study Spanish and get a Graduate degree in Spanish Letters and Arts, then learn the languages of Bertolt Brecht, Luís Vaz de Camões and Salvatore Quasimodo on my own, and as of late, start working on several other world languages.

 I am fascinated by the art of language interpretation and translation.
-In fact, I find myself always incorporating the translation approachin my classes.
-Nothing beats creating and producing language in the target language!
+In fact, I find myself always incorporating the translation approach in my classes.
+If creating and producing language in the target language is the evident goal of learning a language, nothing is more challenging as well as rewarding as translating a given text in the mother tongue/source language into the target language, successfully and as naturally as possible.

 الأستاذ عبد الرحمان عيسى